How to Elope in Hawaii: A Big Island Wedding Planner’s Real Guide

 A planner helps with:

-Without support, couples often run into avoidable issues—especially with permits and timing.
+Without support, couples often run into avoidable issues—especially with permits, timing, and vendor coordination.

 I experienced this firsthand at my own wedding.
-I planned everything—but I didn’t want to manage anything on the actual wedding day.
+I planned everything—but I did not want to manage anything on the actual wedding day.
+Handing everything off to our day-of coordinator made all the difference.
+We were able to stay present and truly enjoy the experience instead of worrying about logistics behind the scenes.

 Best Places to Elope in Hawaii (Big Island & Maui)